kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Import required classes and define the main class NumberList.
+1.Import required classes and define the main class Main.

-2.Use Scanner to read the number of elements from the user.
+2.Create a LinkedList to store string elements (car names).

-3.Create an ArrayList to store integer values.
+3.Read the number of elements from the user using Scanner.

-4.Read integers from the user and add them to the list using add().
+4.Add each input string to the LinkedList using add().

-5.Iterate through the list using an enhanced for-loop and print each number.
+5.Display the first element of the linked list using getFirst().